Mufti: Mufti's activity (iftāʾ)

 The legal theory of the ifta was formulated in the classical texts of usul al-fiqh (principles of jurisprudence), while more practical guidelines for muftis were found in manuals called adab al-mufti or adab al-fatwa (etiquette of the mufti/fatwa).

 A mufti's fatwa is issued in response to a query.
 Fatwas can range from a simple yes/no answer to a book-length treatise.
 A short fatwa may state a well-known point of law in response to a question from a lay person, while a "major" fatwa may give a judgment on an unprecedented case, detailing the legal reasoning behind the decision.
 Queries to muftis were supposed to address real and not hypothetical situations and be formulated in general terms, leaving out names of places and people.
 Since a mufti was not supposed to inquire into the situation beyond the information included in the query, queries regarding contentious matters were often carefully constructed to elicit the desired response.
 A mufti's understanding of the query commonly depended on their grasp of local customs and colloquial expressions.
 In theory, if the query was unclear or not sufficiently detailed for a ruling, the mufti was supposed to state these caveats in their response.
 Muftis often consulted another mufti on difficult cases, though this practice was not foreseen by legal theory, which saw futya as a transaction between one qualified jurist and one "unqualified" petitioner.

 In theory, a mufti was expected to issue fatwas free of charge.
 In practice, muftis commonly received support from the public treasury, public endowments or private donations.
-Taking of bribes was forbidden.
+However, taking bribes was forbidden.
 Until the 11th or 12th century, the vast majority of jurists held other jobs to support themselves.
-These were generally lower- and middle-class professions such as tanning, manuscript copying or small trade.
+These were generally lower- and middle-class professions such as tanning, manuscript copying, or small trade.